donald-pinckney/homework-test/README.md

 cd path/to/where/you/downloaded/vagrant-box/
 vagrant up
 ```
 This will take a while (~ 20 minutes) to setup.
-Then, you can run:
+Then, you can run the command:

 ```
 vagrant ssh